-173. Explain how accounts are used in recording information about a business's transactions.
+192. Explain how accounts are used in recording information about a business's transactions.

-Answer: Accounts are classified into three general categories: assets, liabilities, equity(including dividends, revenue and expenses).
+Answer: Accounts are classified into three general categories: assets, liabilities and equity accounts.
 Accounts are records of increases and decreases in specific items in these categories.
 Information from an account is analyzed, summarized, and presented in reports and financial statements.